Creating backups

 Although it doesn't typically cause problems, some customers have reported issues if they include the looker/.db/looker.lck file in their backups.
 You can safely exclude this file if necessary.

-You can create a Looker backup with any standard backup application, as well as with command line tools such as rsync.
+You can create a backup of your Looker instance with any standard backup application, as well as with command line tools such as rsync.

 It is best for the backup process to run when the application is as lightly used as possible.
 In addition to normal user interaction, consider the times that scheduled Looks might be running, derived tables might be rebuilding, etc.